An MIT-educated environmental engineering professor languishing in Egyptian prisons since November 14, 2018

 November 2020

 Fateen exceeds two years in pretrial detention, the legal limit stipulated by Egyptian law.
-While many others in Case No. 930 of 2019 (also known as the “Hope Case”) have been released, Fateen remains in pretrial detention and remains till today held in al-Qanater prison.
+While many others in Case No. 930 of 2019 (also known as the “Hope Case”) have been released, Fateen remains in pretrial detention and remains held in al-Qanater prison.

 Today